Fernick-Dass/Hanoi-Tower/README.md

 With 3 disks, the puzzle can be solved in 7 moves.
 The minimal number of moves required to solve a Tower of Hanoi puzzle is 2^n − 1, where n is the number of disks.

-Steps to Run the Project:
+**Steps to Run the Project**<br>

 Click make move button to create the hanoi tower,then keep on click the make button to solve the puzzle.

-Future Improments:
+**Future Improments**<br>

 This projects can be further enhanced by adding 3D animation to the disk.